 - Use of any disallowed medications at time of screening (see the protocol for a complete list of disallowed medications)

-- Known history of exposure to integrase inhibitor treatment by the subject or subject's mother prior to delivery/cessation of breastfeeding
+- Known history of exposure to integrase inhibitor treatment by the participant or participant's mother prior to delivery/cessation of breastfeeding

 - Known resistance to an integrase inhibitor

-- Subject is currently participating in or has participated in a study with a compound or device that is not commercially available within 30 days of signing informed consent, unless permission from both Protocol Teams is granted
+- At screening/entry, participating in or had participated in a study with a compound or device that was not commercially available within 30 days of signing informed consent, unless permission from both Protocol Teams was granted

-- Subject is unlikely to adhere to the study procedures, keep appointments, or is planning to relocate during the study to a non-IMPAACT study site
+- Participant was unlikely to adhere to the study procedures, keep appointments, or was planning to relocate during the study to a non-IMPAACT study site

 - Any clinically significant diseases (other than HIV infection) or clinically significant findings during the screening medical history or physical examination that, in the investigator's opinion, would compromise the outcome of this study

-- Any condition that would, in the opinion of the site investigator, place the subject at an unacceptable risk of injury or render the subject unable to meet the requirements of the protocol.
+- Any condition that in the opinion of the site investigator, placed the participant at an unacceptable risk of injury or render the participant unable to meet the requirements of the protocol.

-- Active tuberculosis (TB) disease and/or requirement for treatment that includes rifampin at the time of the screening visit.
-However, subjects who need rifampin treatment while on DTG will be allowed to continue in P1093 provided the DTG dose is adjusted according to the protocol.
+- Active tuberculosis (TB) disease and/or requirement for treatment that included rifampin at the time of the screening visit.
+However, participants who needed rifampin treatment while on DTG were allowed to continue in P1093 provided the DTG dose was adjusted according to the protocol.

 La Jolla California 92093-0672 United States